burzumishi/linux-baytrail-flexx10/README.md

 When done, you need to modify the grub configuration or Linux won’t boot yet ;(

-Boot back to the Grub welcome screen on the USB stick.
-Hit ‘c’ to drop to a Grub command line.
+In a terminal run `lsblk -f`.
+This should get you an idea on how to proceed.
+Your install will be located in the mmcblk0 block device (most likely).

+The usally mmcblk0p1  usally is the efi partition (fat32) that your grub installation is located and its size is no more than 512 (uefi limitation).
+Another partition that you will need to remember is the root of your linux installation.
+This is usually ext4 (or whatever you chose in the previous installation).
+If you removed windows mmcblk0p2 will probably be your ext4 root.

-You’ll need to provide Grub with the path to your kernel and initrd to boot.
-First, the path to the kernel:
+You’ll need to provide Grub with the path to your kernel and initrd to boot:

-linux (hd1,gpt5)/boot/vmlinuz-3.13-xxxx root=/dev/mmcblk0p5 quiet intel_pstates=disabled

-Here, (hd1, gpt5) refers to the fifth partition on the third disk (Partition numbering begins at 1 and disk numbering begins at 0).
-This will vary depending on how yo uinstalled and your Flexx model.
-On my 32GB model, Grub assigns the USB stick as hd0, the read-only recovery flash chip as hd1, and the main internal flash as hd1. gpt5 is the fifth partition, but it will depend on how you installed.

-Fortunately, grub has good auto-completion features, so you can hit twice as you type, and grub will list possible completions for you — just keep trying until you see the various vmlinuz kernels.

-The root=/dev/mmcblk0p5 will also depend on the partition you installed to.
-It will be your root partition.
-Unfortunately this can’t be auto-completed, so if you can’t remember your partition setup, you’ll need to try by trial and error.

-To complete the line, press Enter.

-Then you need to specify the location of your initrd.
-This is easy, it’s in the same place as the kernel:

-initrd (hd1,gpt5)/boot/initrd-3.13-xxxx

-Then Enter.

-Then boot with: boot

-With luck after hitting Enter, you’ll boot through to Linux.
-If not, don’t be disheartened — keep trying, at this point your system is installed, review your settings.

-You can use "grub/grub_boot_commands.txt" as example.
+For the root of your installation run `blkid /dev/mmcblk0p2` for this example.
+This will print the UUID (and other information we do not need).
+Copy the UUID and in the /boot/efi/grub/grub.cfg search for the various menuentries.
+You will need to replace the uuid with the one you copied in the lines :
+- `search --no-floppy --fs-uuid --set=root foobar`
+- linux ... root="foobar" ...

+(Note: in the second line, you might have something like root=/dev/foobar.
+Replace that with root=UUID=youruuid)

 # System Configuration